Connic

 Writing Custom Guardrails

-When the built-in types are not enough, you can write custom guardrails in Python.
+When the built-in types aren't enough, you can write custom guardrails in Python.
 Create a module in your agent's guardrails/ directory that exports a check() function.
 It receives the content being checked and a context dictionary with metadata about the current run.

 guardrails/competitor_mentions.py